digipres/publications/ipres/ipres-2012/papers/challenges-in-accessing-information-in-digitized-19th-century-cz.md

   shown on the example of the current project focused on improving the access to digitized Czech prints from the 19th century and the first half of the 20th century.
 creators:
-- Kucera, Karel
+- Karel Kucera
-- Stluka, Martin
+- Martin Stluka
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:293845/download
 grand_parent: iPRES